 I'm a writer, actor, and singer originally from Coral Springs, Florida.
 I now call New York City home.
 I recently received my M.F.A. in Playwriting from Indiana University, where I studied under Peter Gil-Sheridan.
 I got my B.A. in Theatre, with a certificate in Musical Theatre, from Northwestern University, where I studied under Laura Schellhardt; and I'm a lyricist in the BMI Lehman Engel Musical Theatre Workshop.
 In 2014, The Travels, my epic play with songs by Kelly Hoppenjans (music) and me (lyrics), played a sold-out run at the New York Musical Theatre Festival.
-I'm currently an M.F.A. candidate in Playwriting at Indiana University, where I study under Peter Gil-Sheridan.
+I recently received my M.F.A. in Playwriting from Indiana University, where I studied under Peter Gil-Sheridan.

 I'm represented by Ben Izzo in the Literary Division of Abrams Artists Agency.